Give a gift that will be cherished

-Try the Dollar Store for creative containers to place your homemade Christmas items into.
+Try a dollar store for creative containers to hold your homemade Christmas items.
 They have a lot of bottles with lids and stoppers and tons of Christmas platters.

 I made these wonderful gifts for three friends a few years ago.
 They are very inexpensive but truly from the heart.
 It made all three friends cry.
 Take a pretty jar with a lid and place a note inside, either hand written or typed and signed, telling your friend/loved one just what they mean to you.
 I reminded each of how we had met and told them that I had no idea at the time how much she would come to mean to me.
 I also told each one how much I cherish her friendship.
 I then told them that this is a "Love Jar" and that it was filled with love from me to her.
 Any time my friend was feeling unloved, unlovable, used, abused and just blue, she was to open the jar and let my love flow out to her.
 I also told her that the jar could never run out of love.
 You get the idea.
 I have never been able to top that gift since.

 I most certainly can understand the necessity to cut costs.
 If you type "homemade gift ideas" into a search engine (like Google), you will find a ton of sites with awesome ideas.
 Stretcher.com also has a bunch of ideas.
 I usually save them in a notepad (computer) and print them out, then tape them into a notebook.
 Also try looking up homemaking sites, simple living sites, and frugality sites.
 They all have excellent ideas.